 4 Credits (4 Lecture 0 Lab 0 Shop) 4.5 Hrs/Wk (4.5 Hrs.
 Lecture) 15 wks College Writing Seminar is designed to expose students to the range of writing most likely to be encountered in the academic setting, and the skills most helpful in writing for all purposes.
 The course provides students with detailed, intensive instruction and practice in writing clear arguments and expository prose.
 Students will receive instruction in planning, organizing, and basic academic composition.
 Emphasis is on the writing process, revising and editing.
 Students are expected to use the library to research a contemporary issue and use either the MLA or APA citation style to document sources.
 This course is taught in a computer lab and requires regular use of the internet and computer applications.
-Prerequisites: Scores of 59 or higher on Reading Accuplacer and a score of 5 on WritePlacer or completion of ENG 090 with a C or better.
+Prerequisites: SAT ERW score of 420 or higher or Reading Accuplacer score of 59 or higher and a

+Writeplacer Accuplacer score of 5 or higher or completion of ENG 090 with a C or better.